 Repair dripping faucets and hidden leaks that can waste water and stain sinks and ceilings.
 A professional real estate agent can spot specific maintenance projects that will bring up your home’s value before you put it on the market.

 Adding solar panels is proven to pay off both in resale value and in monthly energy bill savings.
 Not only is it often easily visible for marketing purposes, it is easily recognizable as a premium feature that benefits a future homeowner for years to come.
 Remember to add battery backup for use in emergencies.
-Realty Sage and Energy Safe have teamed up to offer energy advice and connect you with local professionals.
+Elemental Green and Energy Sage have teamed up to offer energy advice and connect you with local solar professionals.

 Experienced Real Estate Agents Market Your Home’s Eco Features for the Best Return on Your Investment